gnugat/dotfiles/README.md

 bash ./install.sh
 ```

-When you exit the container, all changes will be lost (running the container
+> **Note**: Remember that once you exit the container all change will be lost,
-again will require you to install the dotfiles once more).
+> and the dotfiles will need to be installed once again.

 ## Be kind